FB

 Trailer Wire Connectors - 7-Pin RV StyleIf you need more than the simple 4 functions, we definitely suggest using the 7-Pin Blade connector.
 It is the most common, and it works with both SAE wiring, and the RV wiring plug standard.
 (Just leave the unused terminals blank – if you only have 5 or 6 functions.)

 What about the RV standard?
-All I can say is it exists, and this is the way many trucks and trailers are wired.
+All I can say is it exists, and this is the way many vehicles and trailers are wired.
 While the 2 standards only differ by the wire colors, the pin positions and functions are the same.
 That means both standards will work with the same tow vehicle.

 Which standard should I choose?
 I suppose it does not matter, because they both connect the same, so choose your favorite, and wire your trailer that way.
 Personally, I prefer the SAE standard because it is consistent with the 4-pin and 5-pin connectors.
 That makes it easy to work with for all sorts of trailers, AND, the bundles of colored wires (the 4 main functions) are easy to get.
 However, if you like the RV wiring plug standard colors, go for it.
 The choice is up to you.